francescoolivo/minimal-mistakes/_posts/2023-01-23-rapm-euroleague.md

 The results are interesting: in the top 10 we have three of the best players in the recent history of Euroleague, such as Campazzo, Tavares and Mirotic, and a lot of "solid" role players.
 This actually makes sense, since a player does not provide value to his team only by filling his boxscore, but also through effort and other actions that do not fall in the tracked statistics.

+Yet, I would not expect Sanli, Balbay and Smits as the most impactful players of the competition.

 ## Improvements of the model

-This model works fine, but I think that we could add a few tweaks to improve his power: in fact, at the moment each possession has the same weight, which is not the case in basketball.
+This model works fine, but I think that we could add a few tweaks to make it more insightful: in fact, at the moment each possession has the same weight, which is not the case in basketball.
+In fact, there are relevant possessions, such as playoffs games or tied games, and the so-called "garbage time", when the difference between the two teams is so big that events during this time are not that important.

 At the same time, having play-by-plays allows to segment offensive and defensive RAPM, to evaluate the impact each player has on both sides of the court separately.